thachp/eventdbx/README.md

   Prints this node's replication public key (generated on first run).
 - `eventdbx remote push <name> [--dry-run] [--batch-size <n>] [--aggregate <type>...] [--aggregate-id <type:id>...]`
   Streams local events to the remote in fast-forward mode; dry runs report pending changes.
-- `eventdbx remote pull <name> [--dry-run] [--batch-size <n>] [--aggregate <type>...] [--aggregate-id <type:id>...]`
+- `eventdbx remote pull <name> [--dry-run] [--schema] [--batch-size <n>] [--aggregate <type>...] [--aggregate-id <type:id>...]`
   Fast-forwards the local node from the remote, reporting changes in dry-run mode.

 Replication keys live alongside the data directory (`replication.key` / `replication.pub`) and are created automatically the first time the CLI loads configuration.
 The standby gRPC listener defaults to `127.0.0.1:7443`; override it in `config.toml` via `replication.bind_addr` when you expose the replica on another interface.
 When the HTTP server processes writes it streams committed events to every configured remote over gRPC using the pinned public keys.
-Use `--aggregate` repeatedly to scope push/pull to specific aggregate types when you only need to sync a subset of data, and `--aggregate-id TYPE:ID` to target individual aggregates.
+Use `--aggregate` repeatedly to scope push/pull to specific aggregate types when you only need to sync a subset of data, `--aggregate-id TYPE:ID` to target individual aggregates, and `--schema` to copy schema definitions alongside events.
 Use `--aggregate` repeatedly to scope push/pull to specific aggregate types when you only need to sync a subset of data.

 ### Maintenance